endogen interface header

 The Mechanics Section — Beyond Simple Tape Emulation

-The system reproduces warm dual-stereo characteristics, alongside a capstan modeled on a solenoid that already introduces frequency inversion.
+The system reproduces warm dual-stereo characteristics, alongside a capstan modeled on a solenoid that introduces frequency inversion as part of its mechanical behavior.

 As speed increases, low frequencies grow exponentially, becoming powerful and almost oppressive.
-When slowing down, the low end gradually thins and depletes.
+When slowing down, the low end gradually thins and depletes—mirroring real physical tape mechanics.

 There is also dedicated control over capstan flutter and an equalizer with inverted phase.
 Combined with the deck section, the entire object modeling turns into an ancient machine, operating at a very high level of abstraction.